JennaScvl/The-Impossible-Deposits/README.md

 ---

-### Internal report, Custodial file 113/22, "Carbon-14 assay, blind submission", November 1956
+*Internal report, Custodial file 113/22, "Carbon-14 assay, blind submission", November 1956*

 Through an intermediary, three samples were submitted to a commercial-academic radiocarbon laboratory as unprovenanced material from "a private collection":

-- Sample A: linen from the king's outer wrappings.
-- Sample B: fragment of the cake residue (the contents are entirely desiccated; the cream centre survives as a friable brown lamina, on which subject the custodians have agreed to make no further remarks in writing).
-- Sample C: carton board fibre, 40 mg, taken from the concealed base flap.
+Sample A was linen from the king's outer wrappings.
+Sample B was a fragment of the cake residue (the contents are entirely desiccated; the cream centre survives as a friable brown lamina, on which subject the custodians have agreed to make no further remarks in writing).
+Sample C was carton board fibre, 40 mg, taken from the concealed base flap.

-Results:

-- Sample A: 3,240 ± 190 years before present.
+Results: Sample A: 3,240 ± 190 years before present.
 Consistent with the archaeology.
 Good.
-- Sample B: **910 ± 160 years** before present.
-- Sample C: **1,080 ± 170 years** before present.
+Sample B: 910 ± 160 years before present.
+Sample C: 1,080 ± 170 years before present.

 Note appended by Prof. Grieve: